colliecoder/maze-winner/README.md

 Maze generation is a classic application of search algorithms just as much as solving mazes is.
 Maze generation works by manipulating a grid that uses cells and walls.
 Many maze generating techniques work by drawing a path through a grid and then removing the walls the line passes through.
 Many maze solving techniques also work by drawing a path through a grid, but now with the restraints of solid walls that cannot be passed through.

-The goal of the maze-winner project is to visualize the paths search algorithms traverse to create the maze or to solve the maze.
+The goal of the maze winner project is to visualize the paths search algorithms traverse to create the maze or to solve the maze.
 By visualizing the way that node-traversing search algorithms generate mazes and solve mazes it's possible to understand them better.
 The purpose of this project is thus educational.

 In order to work this project uses...